JosVoigt/PSEMolSim_GROUP_E/README.md

 ```bash
     cmake --build ..
 ```

+Due to the size making use of Make's -j flag is advised.
+This may be memory and computational power consuming and should be used at your own risk.

 The resulting executable is located at **PSEMolSim_GROUP_E/exec/MolSim**

 To disable the Doxygen build add the flag BUILD_DOC flag: